nt255/ai-content-curation/README.md

 - Use `final` whenever possible.
 - Restrict visibility as much as possible.
 - Use Lombok and Guice injections.
-- Append abstract classes with "Base".
+- Prefix abstract class names with "Base".

 # Eclipse Common Mistakes